-Harry Oken, MD, an internal medicine doctor and professor of medicine at the University of Maryland and Persona Nutrition medical advisory board member, emphasizes the importance of hydration.
-In addition to plain H20, he also likes sipping ginkgo biloba or green tea, both of which provide a natural energy boost without the crash of coffee.
+Harry Oken, MD, an internal medicine doctor and professor of medicine at the University of Maryland and Persona Nutrition medical advisory board member, emphasizes the importance of hydration. ““Women need 50 to 60 ounces of fluids per day, men 60 to 80,” he says.
+In addition to plain H20, ginkgo biloba or green tea both which provide a natural energy boost without the crash of coffee and get Dr. Oken’s seal of approval.
 Both types of teas are linked to boosting cognitive function, making them especially great work from home drinks.

 Here’s how the benefits of green tea compare to the benefits of matcha:

 2. take a 15 minute walk outside

 Dr. Oken says not getting enough vitamin D can also cause someone to feel tired.
 “At least 2,000 units of vitamin D-3 a day is crucial to our immune system,” he says.
 “Going for a 15 to 20 minute walk in the sunshine causes a D-3 boost but also helps release nitric oxide, essential our health.”